Introduction:

 }

-Hence, the space needed expands proportionally with the size of the input.
-It is crucial to emphasize that space complexity focuses on the extra memory utilized by an algorithm, excluding the space required for the input data itself.
+It’s important to note that space complexity is concerned with the additional memory used by an algorithm, not including the space needed for the input itself.
 Also, the space complexity analysis does not consider the temporary space used by the compiler or runtime system.

 Why Space Complexity Matters: